Zuehlke/software-engineering-corner/drafts/compound-components.md

 Before we start, we want to define two principles:

 - The style of the component should be the same for all dialogs.
 The user of the component should not have to worry about it.
-- Closing the dialog by clicking on the background, the close button, or the action buttons is a concern of the dialog.
-The user of the dialog should not have to worry about the logic for opening or closing it.
+- The user of the dialog should not have to worry about the logic for opening or closing it.

 Now, let's start with the implementation:

 1. We implement the context of the Dialog.
 All child components will have access to the defined properties.
-In our example, we need to know if the dialog is open or closed and we need the actions to close or open an dialog.
+In our example, we need to know if the dialog is open or closed and we need the actions to open and close it.

 ```typescript
 // Dialog.tsx